The iPhone 8 rumour mill is heating up, particularly in light of the fact that 2017 is the 10th anniversary of the launch of the iPhone.

 The iPhone 7 comes with 2GB RAM, while the iPhone 7 Plus offers 3GB.
 In February 2017 research firm TrendForce published a report predicting that the iPhone 8 (we assume they mean all models) will have 3GB RAM, which should provide a speed boost for the smaller-screen models.

-The iPhone 7 and iPhone 7 Plus both comes in three storage configurations: 32GB, 198GB and 256GB.
-(The older iPhone 6s and 6s Plus are available with 32GB and 128GB only, whereas the iPhone SE offers 16GB or 64GB.)
+The iPhone 7 and iPhone 7 Plus both comes in three storage configurations: 32GB, 128GB and 256GB.
+(The older iPhone 6s, 6s Plus and iPhone SE are available with 32GB and 128GB only.)

 The TrendForce report linked above suggests that Apple may phase out the 32GB model for the iPhone 8 generation.
 The late-2017 iPhones will come in 64GB and 256GB configurations, the firm says.